mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 In order to use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:
 ### Application configuration
 + poll.frequencyMillis `10000`
-This are the milliseconds (also different time units can be used) that will run between two different checks for updates in Salesforce and Database
+These are the milliseconds (also different time units can be used) that will run between two different checks for updates in Salesforce and Database
 + page.size `200`